Jared D. Ament, MD, MPH, FAANS

 Dr. Ament has specific research interests in cost-effectiveness, cost-utility analyses, economic modeling, decision analysis, international surgery, and medical education.
 He has spearheaded several large projects both in the USA and other countries including Israel, Egypt, Jordan, Ethiopia, Sudan, Ecuador, and Bolivia.
-He is the first-author on over 23 peer-reviewed publications, several book chapters, and has presented work on cost-effectiveness at national and international conferences.
+He is the first or senior author on over 25 papers, publications, several book chapters, and has presented work on cost-effectiveness at national and international conferences.
 Dr. Ament’s economic models have resulted in national reform towards increased government and payer support for various surgical interventions.

 He is the recipient of the Mayfield Clinical Science and John Hanbery Awards, for the best clinical papers related to his work on the cost-effectiveness of artificial disc technology in patients with degenerative cervical spine disease.
 He was also part of team that introduced the first Neurosurgical Boot Camp to South American trainees in Bolivia in an effort to standardize neurosurgical education abroad.

 He recently joined the Neurosurgery & Spine Group (NSG) as the Director of Outcomes Research and Co-Director of Spine Neurosurgery.
 He works out of West Hills Hospital, Cedars Sinai Medical Center, and Marina Del Rey Hospital.
+Dr. Ament is the Director of Neurosurgery at West Hills Hospital.
 He is also volunteer faculty at the University of California San Francisco.
 He is the President and Founder of Neuronomics, a professional corporation specializing in cost-effective analyses in the neurosciences.
 He also has the distinct pleasure of serving on the advisory boards for the Institute for NeuroInnovation (INI) and Neurovella Inc. In his spare time, Dr. Ament prioritizes activities with his wife and young children.